cycneuramus/signal-aichat/.github/README.md

 ### 4. Llama models

 + Place your model weights in the `models` directory
-+ In the `env` file, change the model in the `MODEL` path variable to match your model file
++ In the `.env` file, change the model in the `MODEL` path variable to match your model file

 ---